USS Georgia (SSGN-729): Operational history as SSGN

 Georgia was officially welcomed home in Kings Bay, Georgia, on 28 March 2008 in a return to service ceremony attended by Governor Sonny Perdue.

 In August 2009, Georgia began first SSGN deployment.

 In January 2010, Georgia earned a Squadron Sixteen battle efficiency "E" for 2009 together with an Engineering Red "E", Navigation Red and Green "N".

 In December 2010 a bolt was left in the submarine's reduction gears.
 It caused $2.2 million in damage and forced the boat into three months of repairs.
 One officer and several enlisted sailors were disciplined over the event.

-On 25 November 2015, Georgia struck a channel buoy and subsequently grounded whilst entering the Kings Bay Naval Submarine Base.
+On 25 November 2015, Georgia struck a channel buoy and subsequently grounded while entering the Kings Bay Naval Submarine Base.
 The boat was placed into drydock for inspection and repairs which cost about $1 million.
 The navy stated that the damage was limited to the exterior of the sub and the hull was not compromised.
 The commanding officer of the Blue crew at the time of the accident - Captain David Adams - was relieved of duty on 4 January 2016 by Rear Adm.
-Randy Crites.
+Randy B. Crites.

 The Spanish Foreign Ministry lodged an official protest when Georgia docked at Gibraltar in April 2022.

+In August 2024, Georgia was ordered by US Defense Secretary Lloyd Austin to move from the Mediterranean Sea into the waters of the Middle East as a deterrent against an anticipated Iranian attack on Israel.